gravitational/gravity/docs/5.x/workshops.md

 In the previous example we have used a sidecar pattern - a special proxy local to the Pod, that adds additional logic to the service, such as error detection, TLS termination and other features.

-Here is an example of sidecar NGINX proxy that adds rate and connection limits:
+Here is an example of sidecar nginx proxy that adds rate and connection limits:

 ```
 $ cd prod/sidecar